 Building a Support Structure to Rely On

-Having a strong support structure can be the difference between success and failure in long-term addiction recovery.
-Support groups can help provide structured socialization during recovery, and you can find groups that meet in person or online via internet-based meeting platforms.
+Having a strong peer support structure can be the difference between success and failure in long-term addiction recovery.
+Peer support groups can help provide structured socialization during recovery, and you can find groups that meet in person or online via internet-based meeting platforms.
 Joining a 12-step program is often part of post-treatment recovery.

 If you’ve lost touch with friends and family members while suffering from a substance use disorder or during an inpatient treatment program, reconnecting with loved ones can help improve your chances of a successful recovery.